 The answer is a restatement of the criterion already used for living things - which, unlike inanimate entities, have their own view of their behavior.
 Doing is a way of behaving for which something can be said from the point of view of the one to whom the behavior is attributed or who ascribes it to himself - or in short: a doing is a behavior for a reason.
 A reason is not always a goal that the one behaving wants to achieve with his action (this is why too much is claimed with a 'teleological structure' for all notions of action by e.g. Tugendhat and Habermas).
 For some activity (e.g. playing the piano), the person performing it can perhaps only cite as a reason that he can do it and likes doing it - but then to address 'doing something he likes doing' as his goal expresses a hedonistic/utilitarian fallacy.
 To this one is additionally tempted by talk of 'self-purposes' in the context of activities.
-Talk of self-purposes, doing something 'for its own sake', presupposes, after all, a self-application of the means/purpose distinction: self-purposes are those purposes that are not supposed to be means for any other purposes; and this self-application of the distinction is only an expression of the determination to relate all doing to purposes, to conceive of it as having a teleological structure.
+Talk of self-purposes, doing something 'for its own sake', presupposes, after all, a self-application of the means/purpose distinction: self-application of the distinction is only an expression of the determination to relate all doing to purposes, to conceive of it as having a teleological structure.
 Without such determination, however, one should not do so for reasons of descriptive adequacy.